-If the final academic year in the prior school's program does not overlap with the initial academic year in the new school's program, the new school may certify a Stafford Ioan for no more than the Stafford annual Ioan limit for the student's grade level in the new program.
-If the final academic year in the prior school's program does overlap with the initial academic year in the new school's program, the new school may certify a Stafford Ioan for no more than the Stafford annual Ioan for no more than the Stafford annual Ioan limit for the student's grade level in the new school's program, the new school may certify a Stafford Ioan for no more than the Stafford annual Ioan limit for the student's grade level in the new program minus the Ioan amount the student received for the final academic year in the program at the prior school.
+If the final academic year in the prior school's program does not overlap with the initial academic year in the new school's program, the new school may certify a Stafford loan for no more than the Stafford annual loan limit for the student's grade level in the new program.
+If the final academic year in the prior school's program does overlap with the initial academic year in the new school's program, the new school may certify a Stafford loan for no more than the Stafford annual loan limit for the student's grade level in the new program minus the loan amount the student received for the final academic year in the program at the prior school.